Czech Armed Forces: Active Reserve Component

 Active Reserve (in Czech Aktivní záloha) is a part of the otherwise professional Armed Forces of the Czech Republic.
 This service was created to allow the participation of citizens with a positive attitude to the military.

 A volunteer needs either to have completed the compulsory military service (which ended in 2004) or to attend 6 week training.
-Then the reservists have to serve up to three weeks a year and can be called up to serve two weeks during a non-military crisis.
-They are not intended to serve abroad, but individuals may volunteer to do so.
-The Reserve presents itself on events like BAHNA, a military show.
+Then the reservists serve from three weeks up to twelve weeks (in case of officers) a year.
+They can be also called up to serve for two weeks during a non-military crisis, such as floods.
+Individuals may volunteer to do serve as part of Czech Army missions abroad.

 Each of the active duty brigades or regiments have their own active reserve subordinate units that train with the same equipment as the professional soldiers and is part of the organisational structure usually as a 4th company in a battalion.

 The Territorial Command is responsible for the active reserves and have direct control of the 14 infantry companies that belong to regional military commands in each of the 13 regions and capital city Prague.

 Equipment

-The Army of the Czech Republic, to a large extent, currently uses equipment dating back to the times of the Warsaw Pact.
-During the Cold War, Czechoslovakia was a major supplier of tanks, armoured personnel carriers, military trucks and trainer aircraft – the bulk of military exports went to its Comecon partners.
-Replacement of aging or obsolete equipment, or making it at least compliant with NATO standards, is urgently required.
-Modernization plans include acquisition of new multi-role helicopters, transport aircraft, infantry fighting vehicles, air defence radars and missiles.
-If possible, the Czech Ministry of Defence selects products that are manufactured or co-produced in the Czech Republic.
-This includes firearms of the Česká zbrojovka Uherský Brod, namely the CZ 75 pistol, CZ Scorpion Evo 3 submachine gun, and CZ 805 BREN and BREN 2 assault rifles.
-Moreover, the Czech Army is equipped with about 3,000 T810 and T815 vehicles of various modifications produced by the Czech Tatra Trucks company.
-Tatra Defence Vehicle factory ensures licensed production of Pandur II and Titus armoured vehicles.
-Aircraft such as the Aero L-39 Albatros, Aero L-159 Alca and Let L-410 Turbolet have been produced domestically as well.

-At the beginning of 2019, the Czech Ministry of Defence announced its modernization program, consisting of acquiring 210 new modern IFVs as a replacement for the aging BVP-2.
-MoD approached four manufacturers: BAE Systems (CV90), GDELS (ASCOD), Rheinmetall (Lynx) and PSM (Puma).
-The cost of the program is expected to exceed 50 billion CZK.

-In May 2022 the Czech Ministry of Defence announced it will get 15 Leopards 2A4 from Germany as an exchange for Czech tanks that will be given to Ukraine to help defend against Russian invasion and will purchase up to 50 modern 2A7+ variants later.